NathanYyc/djl-spark/serving/central/README.md

 ..\..\gradlew run
 ```

-The DJLCentral server will be listening on port 8080.
+The DJLCentral parameterServer will be listening on port 8080.

 open your browser an type in url